- Adult Required

 Advancement Is Based on Experiential Learning

-Everything done to advance—to earn ranks and other awards and recognition—is designed to educate or to otherwise expand horizons.
+Everything done to advance — to earn ranks and other awards and recognition — is designed to educate or to otherwise expand horizons.
 Members learn and develop according to a standard.
-This is the case from the time a member joins and then moves through the programs of Cub Scouting, Scouts BSA, Varsity Scouting, and Venturing or Sea Scouts.
+This is the case from the time a member joins and then moves through the programs of Cub Scouting, Scouts BSA, Venturing, and Sea Scouts.

 Experiential learning is the key: Exciting and meaningful activities are offered, and education happens.
 Learning comes from doing.
 For example, youth may read about first aid, hear it discussed, and watch others administer it, but they will not learn it until they practice it.
 Rushing a Scout through requirements to obtain a badge is not the goal.
 Advancement should be a natural outcome of a well-rounded unit program, rich in opportunities to work toward the ranks.